-Figure 95.
-Brackets for PU410 Installation in 19" Rack or Stand Alone
+Figure 99.
+Brackets for PU410 Installation in 19" Rack or Stand Alone maximum length 30m

 Connection To Connectivity Server

 The PU410 unit has two ports called PC 1 and 2 for connection to the connectivity server.
 Only one port is necessary for the communication but if redundancy is wanted both ports can be used.